sorribas/phantom-render-stream/README.md

   maxErrors   : 3,           // Number errors phantom process is allowed to throw before killing it.
 Defaults to 3. expects     : 'something', // No default.
 Do not render until window.renderable is set to 'something' retries     : 1,           // How many times to try a render before giving up.
-Defaults to 1.
+Defaults to 1. phantomPath : 'phantomjs'  // Defaults to PhantomJS path provided by the phantomjs module.
   phantomFlags: ['--ignore-ssl-errors=true'] // Defaults to [].
 Command line flags passed to phantomjs maxRenders  : 500,          // How many renders can a phantom process make before being restarted.
 Defaults to 500